mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/in-sync.png" width="100%"/>

-This __proves__ that a state synchronization based approach for networking can work with PhysX.
+This __proves__ that a state synchronization based approach for networking can work with PhysX. *(Sigh of relief)*.
 The only problem of course, is that sending uncompressed physics state like this uses way too much bandwidth...

 # Bandwidth Optimization

 To make sure the networked physics sample is playable over the internet, we need to get bandwidth under control.
+It's a bit of a dark art, but is really not that complicated.
+Let's dive in!

-The easiest gains can be had by simply recognizing when cubes are at rest, and encoding the state for at rest cubes more efficiently.
-For example, instead of repeatedly sending (0,0,0) for linear velocity, and (0,0,0) for angular velocity for cubes at rest, we can send one bit:
+The easiest gains can be had by simply recognizing when cubes are at rest, and encoding the state for these cubes more efficiently.
+For example, instead of repeatedly sending (0,0,0) for linear velocity and (0,0,0) for angular velocity for at rest cubes, we can send one bit:

     [position] (vector3)
     [rotation] (quaternion)